mkopsho/natl_park_pics_twitterbot/README.md

     </array>
     <key>StartInterval</key>
     <integer>7200</integer>

     <key>StandardOutPath</key>
     <string>/Users/michaelkopsho/out.log</string>

     <key>StandardErrorPath</key>
     <string>/Users/michaelkopsho/error.log</string>
 </dict>
 </plist>
 ```

 As you can see, I post a new pic every 2 hours.
+I also log stdout and stderrors to some logfiles in case I need them to debug.